kojix2/ruby-htslib/README.md

 bundle exec rake test
 ```

+Many macro functions are used in HTSlib.
+Since these macro functions cannot be called using FFI, they must be reimplemented in Ruby.

 * Actively use the advanced features of Ruby.
 * Consider compatibility with [htslib.cr](https://github.com/bio-crystal/htslib.cr) to some extent.